Architecture & Art, Paris, Travel

 Midday:

-Have lunch at either Les Deux Magots or Café de Flore, right across the street from each other in the 6th (not too far from Notre-Dame).
+From the Notre Dame, wander over to the Left Bank (la rive gauche) through the charming streets like rue de Bac.
+Have lunch at either Les Deux Magots or Café de Flore, right across the street from each other in the 6th.
+Sometimes there is a bit of a wait but it is worth it.
 These two cafés are super famous/iconic, where all the artists and writers from the early 1900’s and later the Lost Generation would meet and smoke and write and discuss.
 Very Paris!

 Goodwin-Les-Deux-Magots-Paris-10-x-8